ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

     $ npm run build -- --prod

-Unfortunately it's currently not possible to use multiple configurations when serving or buildung the ui at the same time.
+Unfortunately it's currently not possible to use multiple configurations when serving or building the ui at the same time.
 That means a configuration just for the branding ``fileReplacements`` it not an option, because you want to use the production configuration anyway (https://github.com/angular/angular-cli/issues/10612).